aphp/edsnlp/docs/home/advanced-tutorials/index.md

 In this section, we review a few advanced use cases:

-- Adding pre-computed word vectors to SpaCy
+- Adding pre-computed word vectors to spaCy
 - Creating your own component